gpoesia/certified-reasoning/README.md

 ```

 You should also now have a dynamic library in `target/release`:
-it will be called `libpeano.so` on Linux, or something like `peano.dylib` on Mac.
+it will be called `libpeano.so` on Linux, or something like `libpeano.dylib` on Mac.
 To use this library as a Python module, we'll use a simple symbolic link:

 ```sh